jjnether/obsidian_backup/_Misc/Prayer Requests.md

 Erica direction
 Logan stomach and military direction

 Peter and Barb Reynolds kidnapped in Afghanistan

+Ate Kay and Kuya Robert